Association of Polar Early Career Scientists

 The Association of Polar Early Career Scientists (APECS) is a worldwide association of early career scientists (undergraduate and graduate students, postdocs, and early career faculty) interested in the polar regions and the cryosphere generally.
 Its mission is to raise the profile of polar scientists by providing a continuum of leadership that is both internationally and interdisciplinarily focused, and to stimulate collaborative projects.
 Several countries (Australia, Brazil, Bulgaria, Canada, Chile, Denmark, France, Germany, India, Italy, Norway, Poland, Portugal, Russia, South Africa, Sweden, the United Kingdom and the United States) have their own APECS chapters that focus on the needs and ideas of scholars country-wise.

-The APECS website serves as the main contact point for APECS members and provides forums sharing news, connecting with other polar researchers, finding jobs, and announcing events relevant to polar research.
+The APECS website serves as the main contact point for APECS members and provides forums for sharing news, connecting with other polar researchers, finding jobs, and announcing events relevant to polar research.

 APECS is an endorsed International Polar Year (IPY) project and is considered one of the major legacies of IPY.

 History and motivation

-A crucial event in the formation of APECS was a meeting in Sanga Saby, Sweden, in September 2007.
+A crucial event in the formation of APECS was a meeting in Sånga Säby, Sweden, in September 2007.
 This meeting saw founders and members representatives of two key initiatives combine together under the name of APECS: the International Polar Year Youth Steering Committee (YSC) formed in 2005 and including several national YSC's, and a formative APECS, formed in 2006.

+International Polar Year Youth Steering Committee

-The International Polar Year (IPY) Youth Steering Committee (YSC), was founded in 2005 by Amber Church and Tyler Kuhn (co-chairs, Canada), Melianie Raymond (New Zealand), Jenny Baeseman (USA), Hugues Lantuit (Germany), Elie Verleyen (Belgium) and Stef Bokhorst (The Netherlands).
-Its aims were to ensure that IPY's goals to include the next generation of polar researchers and the world's youth were met.
+The International Polar Year (IPY) Youth Steering Committee (YSC) was founded in 2005 by Amber Church and Tyler Kuhn (co-chairs, Canada), Melianie Raymond (New Zealand), Jenny Baeseman (USA), Hugues Lantuit (Germany), Elie Verleyen (Belgium) and Stef Bokhorst (The Netherlands).
+Its aims were to ensure that IPY's goals included the next generation of polar researchers and the world's youth were met.
 The YSC was designed as a decentralized institution relying on national committees, which rapidly came to life in several countries, including Canada, Germany, New Zealand, Portugal, Sweden, and the United Kingdom, among others.
 Those committees rapidly gained independence and developed their own networks as exemplified by the creation of the UK Polar Network in 2007.
 A contributing factor to the success of the YSC's during the IPY was strong support from the IPY International Program Office (IPO), based in Cambridge, UK, who ensured that the goals of the YSC would be heard in the community of senior researchers.
 The roles of Dave Carlson and Rhian Salmon, in particular, were crucial.

-The YSC focus was the creation, fostering and promotion of activities geared towards youth by young researchers.
+The YSC's focus was the creation, fostering and promotion of activities geared towards youth.
 It largely focused on the involvement of school children and young adults in polar literacy projects and strengthening the communication between students and young researchers.
 Progressively, a need for a broader, more encompassing organization specifically geared towards young researchers and early career scientists arose.